JCGlez93/ih_datamadpt0420_project_m1/README.md

-#

-**Core technical concepts and inspiration**
+##**Core technical concepts and inspiration**

 The main reason why I created this is to execute a single line of code that allows you to : extract , wrangle, analyse and visualise data.
 Jupyter notebooks are quite good to check your code but quite infficiente when executing linked functions.

-**Usage**
+##**Usage**

 - Parameters: countries (-c , --country)
-- return values: it returns a table with the following columns: x,y z
+- Return values: it returns a table with the following columns: country , Job Title, Rural , Quantity & Percentage
-- known issues : you can execute this code in the local directory within the correct environment
+- Known issues : you can execute this code in the local directory within the correct environment
+- Limitation: it only extracts data from rural category.
+You may want to analyse any other category

-**Folder structure**
+##**Folder structure**
 ```
 └── project
     ├── __trash__